DhruvBhagadia/Calculator-using-GUI/README.md

 # Calculator-using-GUI
-A simple calculator using GUI.
+A simple calculator performing addition, subtraction, multiplication and division using GUI.